ShivtejGaikwad29/Enotes/README.md

-# 📝 Enotes - Your Personal Note Manager.
+# 📝 Enotes - Your Personal Note Manager

 Enotes is a simple and user-friendly web application for managing personal notes.
 It includes login/signup functionality, note creation, editing, viewing, and deletion — all with a clean interface using **Spring Boot**, **Thymeleaf**, and **MySQL**.